ethaniccc/Mockingbird/README.md

     The `/log` command will tell you how many violations a player currently has, how many violations they have in total (when a player gets punished their current violation count resets to 0), and the average TPS the server had when the player got violated.

+* Enable Module Command

+    With the `/mbenable` command, you can enable certain modules in-game.
+For example, if I forgot to turn on `InventoryMove` in the config, I could use `/mbenable inventorymove` to enable it.
+If the module is enabled already, the plugin you tell you so.
+If you want to add and enable a new custom module, you must use `/mbreload`.

+* Disable Module Command

+    With the `/mbdisable` command, you can disable certain modules in-game.
+For example, if `AutoClickerA` checks are falsing too much, you can disable it with `/mbdisable autoclickera`.
+If the specified module is disabled already, the plugin will tell you so.

 * Reload Module Command

     **NOTE:** This command intended use is for Custom Modules.